 Do you have special rates for weekend rentals?

 No. We charge for the days equipment is used.
 We don't have regular business hours like most rental houses and allow filmmakers to pick up and drop off when it's convenient for them, even on the weekends.

 Do you have special rates for students?

 We get asked this question a lot.
 Instead of giving discounts to students or other special groups, we offer low prices to ALL of our clients.

 I’m traveling for this shoot.
 Do I need to pay for travel days?
 Can I take the gear out of Utah?

 We don’t charge for travel days.
 Yes, you can take our gear out of Utah.
 We have some lighting kits that work great for taking on airplanes.
 However, if gear is damaged in transit you will be charged for the damage.
 Most damages to gear happen during transit so please take extra precautions when traveling.

 Do you deliver?

-We can pickup and deliver equipment to your location if needed (though it is preferred you arrange pickup and drop off at our facility).
+We can pickup and deliver equipment to your location if needed.
 The following fees will apply: